typeix/node-starter-app/README.md

-# @typeix/rexxar demo application
+# @typeix/resty starter application

-This is runnable example, preview of application development with @typeix/rexxar
+This is runnable example, preview of application development with @typeix/resty

 ### Running demo:
 * Checkout repo